pvdz/zeparser3/README.md

 A 100% spec compliant JavaScript parser written in JavaScript, parsing ES6-ES9.

-The parser itself is currently feature complete but not ready for production.
+The parser itself is currently feature complete but not ready for production (still need to fuzz).

 Test262 is passing and there are thousands of additional unit tests to improve coverage.

-Anything stage 4 is supported by this parser, opted in by default (but you can request to parse in a specific version).
+Anything <= ES9 (ES2018) stage 4 is supported by this parser, opted in by default (but you can request to parse in a specific version).

 ## ES modules